sincethere/react-native-tabbar/README.md

-# TabBar
+Mobile bottom tab bar using react-native,support android and ios.
-Mobile bottom tabbar using react-native
+Pages won't be rendered when you switch to other tabs,also save the status of invisible pages.

 ## Installation